 Get Medically Treated at Home

 Even if your symptoms aren’t particularly severe, the best way to feel better faster, and keep scary complications like dehydration at bay, is to call DispatchHealth to treat you without the need to sit in a germy waiting room or even leave the house.
-The board-certified medical professionals at DispatchHealth are ready and able to get you through a nasty bout of food poisoning, right from the comfort of your own home.
+The emergency care providers at DispatchHealth are ready and able to get you through a nasty bout of food poisoning, right from the comfort of your own home.

 But what can they really do to help?
 Surprisingly, a lot.

 In addition to treating your symptoms with anti-diarrhea and anti-nausea medication if appropriate, they have a few tricks up their sleeves to help you ward off dehydration too.
 They can test your electrolyte levels and administer electrolyte treatments if needed, and they can also give you fluids via IV if you’re already experiencing some level of dehydration.
 And the best part?
 You won’t even have to change out of your pajamas.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.